Officials release video of officer fatally shooting Sonya Massey in her home after she called 911

 He then raises his gun, described as a 9mm pistol, and yells at Massey to "drop the f***ing pot!"

-Massey is seen apologizing and ducking for cover, and that's when Grayson shoots her, prosecutors said.
+Massey is seen apologizing and ducking for cover, at which point Grayson shoots her, prosecutors said.
 Three shots are heard in the video.

-Grayson did not activate his body camera until after firing the shots, Sangamon County State's Attorney John Milhiser contends.

 On Monday afternoon, Massey's father, James Wilburn, talked about seeing the video of what happened.